AbrSergey/Easy-Posting/readme.md

 - Created a working core that parses a template.html file & a text file and creates the html page for the post.
 - Made it possible to update posts.
+- Created 6 options for creating post.
+3 of them are mandatory, the rest are optional.
 - Added error-handling with user-friendly feedback.
 - Created a couple of syntaxes for writing a post.
 - Created automatic JSON storage which is ordered by date.
 If a post is updated, will only the content and not the date be updated.